danieljharvey/migratable-patat/Migratable.md

   type num `VersionOf` label :: Type
 ```

-- This `VersionOf` type here is an `associated type synonym` that works a bit
+- This `VersionOf` type here is an `associated type family` that works a bit
   like a functional dependency

 - It defines a function we can use to find a datatype from the `label` and the